IntersectMBO/cardano-updates/blog/2024-01-31-performance-and-tracing.md

 ## High level summary

 * Benchmarking: GHC 9.6.3 benchmarks for node `8.7.2` have been performed.
-* Development: Additional features for our reporting pipeline, while simultaneously reducing dependency footpring.
+* Development: Additional features for our reporting pipeline, while simultaneously reducing dependency footprint.
 * Tracing: Implementation for `cardano-tracer` to work on handles instead of files; work on New Tracing Quickstart document has begun.
 * Nomad cluster: We're preparing an upgrade to the latest Nomad version.